gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

     </dependency>
 ```

-We will also make use of Java Persistance API (JPA) so we need to add the following to `pom.xml` at the `<!-- TODO: Add data jpa dependency here -->` marker:
+We will also make use of Java Persistence API (JPA) so we need to add the following to `pom.xml` at the `<!-- TODO: Add data jpa dependency here -->` marker:

 ```java
     <dependency>